-Section 208 of the Income Tax Act, of 1961, requires all taxpayers to pay advance tax.
+Section 208 of the Income Tax Act, 1961, requires all taxpayers to pay advance tax.
 These provisions apply if your projected tax payable is over ₹10,000.
 You can use an advance tax calculator to check and evaluate your advance tax liability.
+You have to pay this tax in four installments on or before the 15th day of the last month of a quarter to avoid penalties.

 An advance tax calculator is an online tool through which you can compute the estimated tax on your taxable income.
 The calculator will then use this estimate to give you the advance tax amount you need to pay every quarter.
+You can access this tool on the official Income Tax Department website or other platforms that provide the income tax advance tax calculator.

 Here are the steps you must follow when using the advance tax calculator on the Income Tax Department website:

-Step 1: Choose the ‘Advance Tax Calculator’
+Step 1: Find and select the ‘Advance Tax Calculator’ option

 Step 2: Select the type of taxpayer you are (like individual, HUF, Firm, LLP, or others)